Controlling of core processes

 - Redefinition/definition of fields of action

 (3) During the annual planning, the long-term goals are implemented in stages or annual goals, with concrete key figures used in order to make them measurable and assessable.
 A balanced scorecard, which is modified to suit the defined action fields, is used as a controlling instrument.
-An independent cooperative association verifies the annual achievement of goals for the respective action fields and the accuracy of the information provided by the management is also reviewed.

 (4) The second element in the annual planning process is the preparation of a revolving medium-term financial plan or forecast which brings together the various sub-plans and ensures economic viability (and survival).
 In this way it also ensures that the annual plans and objectives are consistent with the strategy and medium-term planning.

 (5) Internal reports and controls support the strategic process; external stakeholders are informed in a transparent manner.
 This is based on the annual financial statements published in the Federal Gazette and a comprehensive sustainability report in accordance with the international GRI standards, which is published online annually at the end of June.

 Organisation of management processes

 Both the multi-annual strategic plan and the annual operational plan follow the PDCA approach: Plan – Do – Control – Adjust.

 The central organ for the management and control of activities is the Sustainability Working Group.
 Managers from different company divisions and sites participate in this working group.
 Within the course of regular meetings, all central issues are discussed.
 The working group drafts recommendations and decision documents for the management board and - depending on the subject - for the advisory board as well.